 The most popular software as a service (SaaS) pricing model is typically what is called "subscription billing".
 What is recurring billing?
-Simply put, users pay a monthly subscription fee month after month over a certain period of time.
+Simply put, users pay a subscription fee, month after month, over a certain period of time.

 From Licensing to SaaS

 All pricing attempts try to emphasize the "value" of product or service we sell.

 In other words, you get what you pay for.
 Low-value products and services will likely cost you less than high-value products and services.